 Upon joining the NIST community, you may have many questions about resources, policies, procedures and other aspects of the school.
-In addition to the information below, we are committed to supporting your transition to Bangkok and the school, and we have a member of the admissions team specifically dedicated to help you with this.
-The International Family Liaison can be contacted to discuss uniforms, school meal plans, transport to and from school, housing, and any other questions related to settling in.
+In addition to the information below, we are committed to supporting your transition to Bangkok and the school, and your dedicated Admissions Representative will be happy to help you with this.
 Please feel free to contact the Admissions Office if you have any questions that are not answered here.

-Before your child(ren) starts school, we ask that you complete the online enrollment.
-This is a crucial step in preparing for your child(ren)’s first day of school.
-Once you have completed the online enrollment, you will be able to sign up for extra-curricular activities (ECAs) and parent-student-teacher conferences; access your child(ren)’s reports and grades; and order school lunch online.
+Before your child(ren) start(s) school, we ask that you complete the online enrollment, this link will be emailed to you and this is a crucial step in preparing for your child(ren)’s first day of school.
+Completing the online enrollment means that you will be able to sign up for activities and parent-student-teacher conferences; access your child(ren)’s reports and grades; and order school lunch online.
 The online enrollment process also allows you to update your contact information and also outlines and requires you to agree to our school policies.

-NIST is on a 6-day cycle.
-Each school day is lettered from A to F. NIST follows a published calendar for the 6-day cycle, which is included in this document and updated on the school’s website.
-The 6-day cycle was implemented to avoid the disruption caused by public holidays, which often fall on the same day of the week.
+NIST is on a 10-day cycle.
+Each school day is lettered from A to J. NIST follows a published calendar for the 10-day cycle, which is updated on the school’s website.
+The 10-day cycle was implemented to avoid the disruption caused by public holidays, which often fall on the same day of the week.

 We strongly believe that schools should be hubs for the community, places where you can connect and learn from others.
 Dozens of events are hosted each semester to allow you to meet administrators, teachers and other parents.